raulmont/wrl-lts19-nvidia-containers/README.md

 # NVIDIA container runtime for Wind River Linux
 This demo is part of the WindRiver Labs project available at: http://labs.windriver.com

+To enable NVIDIA containers Docker need to have the nvidia-containers-runtime which is a modified version of runc adding a custom pre-start hook to all containers.

 ## Prerequisites
 You are required to download NVIDIA property code from their website.
 To do so, you will need to create an NVIDIA Developer Network aacount.